Narigo/blog/posts/published/spray-with-drips/spray-with-drips.md

 | :---------------------------------------------------: | :--------------------------------------------------: | :----------------------------------------------------: |
 |              Pressed for just one frame               |       Pressed for a short time (a few frames)        |                Pressed for a long time                 |

 In other applications, the spray can tool works similar and is done.
-But for us, we still need to generate the drops to make the tool behave like a real world spray can.
+But for us, we still need to generate the drips to make the tool behave like a real world spray can.

 A drop usually occurs, when you spray on the same spot for too long.
-If you spray just a bit, wait until the color dries and spray again, it will not generate drops.
+If you spray just a bit, wait until the color dries and spray again, it will not generate drips.
 If you press for a longer time, the drop will get bigger and move faster.

 To simulate this, we need to remember the coordinates where we put color to while we draw.
 If the coordinates we spray